sveltejs/svelte-preprocess/docs/preprocessing.md

 The `globalStyle` preprocessor extends the functionalities of Svelte's `:global` pseudo-selector.

+First, install `postcss` by running `npm install --save-dev postcss`.
+Then use the rules below.

 **`global` attribute:**

 Add a `global` attribute to your `style` tag and instead of scoping the CSS, all of its content will be interpreted as global style.